 Parimutuel betting is very different than betting on sports with fixed odds.
-Parimutuel betting is most often used in used in horse racing, but can also be used in other sporting events where participants finish in a ranked positing (races, etc.).
+Parimutuel betting is most often used in used in horse racing, but can also be used in other sporting events where there is a pool of bettors.
 It is very important that you understand parimutuel betting and how it differs from fixed odds betting or you will end up very confused with your final payouts.

 |50% up to $1000||Review||Visit|